jonathanw04/reddit_sentiment_stock_returns/README.md

 ---

 ## Quantitative Results (Summary)
-Regression analysis and visualization show that Reddit sentiment has **limited and unstable explanatory power** for short-term stock returns.
-While isolated positive associations appear in some weeks, the overall relationship is weak and inconsistent across tickers and time.
+Regression analysis and visualization show that Reddit sentiment has limited and unstable explanatory power for short-term stock returns.
+While isolated positive associations appear in some weeks, the overall relationship is weak and inconsistent across tickers and time.To better understand these results, I also conducted a qualitative analysis of selected posts from r/wallstreetbets and r/investing.
+Five recurring themes were identified,

----

-## Qualitative Analysis
-To better understand these results, I conducted a qualitative analysis of selected posts from r/wallstreetbets and r/investing.
-Five recurring themes were identified, including performance signaling, risk-taking identity, post-hoc justification, emotional coping, and appeals to collective experience.

-This analysis highlights how **community norms, humor, and identity signaling** shape sentiment expression in ways that lexical models struggle to interpret accurately.

----

-## Key Takeaways
-- Social-media sentiment is a noisy and context-dependent signal
-- Lexical sentiment models systematically misclassify tone in finance communities
-- Quantitative results must be interpreted alongside qualitative understanding of user behavior

----

-## Limitations
-- Short time window limits long-term inference
-- Results are subreddit- and sector-specific
-- No claim of tradable predictive power

----

 ## Tools
 Python · pandas · praw · nltk (VADER) · yfinance · statsmodels · matplotlib